tez-capital/docs.tez.capital_content/en/tezwatch/tutorials/setup.md

 The idea here is to have the Discord mobile app on your phone and/or the Discord desktop app on your computer.
 You will need to be logged in to your Discord account on the device you want to receive notifications on.
 TezWatch will use Discord to tag you in a DM (Direct Message) based on your configuration.
 For example, you may not care if you miss a single attestation but you care if you miss 10 attestation in a row or a block.

+> **💡 TIP - Privacy Option:**
+>
 > If you want to remain anonymous, you can create a new Discord account and join our Discord server using that account.
-Then you can DM the TezWatch bot from that account and what with it in private.
+Then you can DM the TezWatch bot from that account and chat with it in private.

 ---